Fast, Flexible, and Cost-Effective

 Gangways, platforms, concrete pavers, hardware, and small boat dock parts that need quick, flexible transport.

-Why Choose Nickels Brokerage for Flatbed Transport
+Why Choose Nickels Brokerage for Hotshot Freight

 Hotshot freight requires a logistics partner who can move quickly, communicate clearly, and understand the unique demands of urgent, small-to-medium-sized loads.
 At Nickels Brokerage, we specialize in coordinating fast, flexible transport for equipment, parts, materials, and time-critical shipments that cannot wait for standard flatbed availability.
 We work with experienced hotshot carriers who operate gooseneck, deckover, and dovetail trailers capable of navigating tight rural roads, job sites, farms, and remote delivery locations.
 We prioritize accurate scheduling, rapid dispatch, and real-time updates, ensuring your freight moves without delays or unnecessary complications.